 Subject access requests (requests for copies of personal data from individual club members) will need to be responded to within one calendar month rather than the current 40 calendar day period.
 It is also no longer possible to charge £10 for dealing with the request.
 They are often contentious.
 Individuals usually make requests if they have something to complain about.
 Make sure you keep a log of how and when you respond.

 There will be direct obligations on data processors as well as on data controllers.
 This may mean that if you use any third parties to process data, for example hosting your website, then you must have a written contract in place, and these are likely to be negotiated and drafted in favour of your processors.
-A link to the contract clauses that EA use can be found at www.englandathletics.org/data-processor-contract-example.
+A link to the contract clauses that England Athletics use can be downloaded from the menu on the right hand side of this page

-Currently the highest fine the ICO can levy is £500,000.
-Under the GDPR they will be able to issue fines up to 20 million euros or 4% of your global annual turnover (whichever is the higher) for serious breaches.
+Under the GDPR the ICO will be able to issue fines up to 20 million euros or 4% of your global annual turnover (whichever is the higher) for serious breaches.
 The fine could be 10 million euros or 2% of your global annual turnover (whichever is the higher) for less serious breaches.
 Obviously, these fines are designed to ensure larger commercial organisations comply, but penalties exist for all sizes of organisation.
 The more members you have the greater the risk.